PecanProject/betydb-data-access/API.md

 ## Easy Way

 [Note: In all the examples in this section, we have written the query URLs as though they are to be run in the browser after having logged in to the BETYdb web site.
-To run this queries programmatically, the URLs used will have to be modified to include the API key.
+To run these queries programmatically, the URLs used will have to be modified to include the API key.
 See the section on API keys below.]

 The easy way provides most useful information in a single table in a csv format that is easy to use in any spreadsheet software or scripting language.
 (Other possible formats are json and xml; see below).